Yews to Eucalypts

 The so called golden age of Queen Victoria and Prince Alfred brought England forward as the manufacturing hub of the developed world and trades and craftsmen alongside labourers began working in the new factories.
 Technology moved at such a rapid rate it was changing the very fabric that made up England’s society and workforce.
 For all its good the industrial revolution also did a great deal of damage to the poor and the disenfranchised.

-This was the time that Dickens wrote Oliver Twist and the great divide between the classes began to be able to be seen by the richer classes for the first time.
+This was the time that Dickens wrote Oliver Twist.
+The great divide between the classes began to be visible to the richer classes for the first time.

 Even so the thinking of the day was still very much one of a guilt culture.
 If you were poor – what had you done to contribute to this?
-The belief that the poor were lazy and a sub-culture of thieves and not to be trusted.
+The common belief – persisting that the poor were lazy, a sub-culture of thieves and not to be trusted.

-In the ten years prior to their marriage Queen Victoria had made colonisation an integral part of her rule and much encouragement was put on the people to emigrate to the colonies and thus relieve the burden of overcrowding, unemployment and general disharmony.
+In the ten years prior to their marriage, Queen Victoria had made colonisation an integral part of her rule.
+She strongly encouraged people to emigrate to the colonies.
+This was to relieve the burden of overcrowding, unemployment, and general disharmony.
 The incentives to leave England for the free ordinary people were quite lucrative with assisted passage programs.
 It is highly likely that William and Hannah saw an opportunity to better their lot and took it.

 Australia was keen to populate and prosper.
 She wasn’t going to do it on forced convict labour alone.
 What she needed was tradespeople, agriculturalists and farmers who could open up the land and make it a successful colony.
 She also needed young families.
-With this in mind two problems could be solved at once and with that in mind the decision to assist the ‘right’ settlers to the colonies was made.
+With this in mind, two problems could be solved at once.
+Keeping this in mind, the decision to assist the ‘right’ settlers to the colonies was made.

 Immigration Remittances